 Do you ever dream of chocolate?
 I do!
-Whilst making and then tasting this recipe there was only one name that fitted the incredible flavour, taste and texture experience, that is this Dreamy Chocolate Fudge Cake.
+While making and then tasting this recipe there was only one name that fitted the incredible flavour, taste and texture experience, that is this Dreamy Chocolate Fudge Cake.

 So, this incredibly tasty cake was made using Wright’s Baking Chocolate Fudge Cake Mix.
 Alternatively, there’s a link in the recipe below for a great chocolate cake made from scratch.

 Also, I love to have a few Wright’s Baking Mixes on hand, especially for days like today.

 Having just spent 2 whole days, floored by the monster of all migraines, today I was able to get up.
 If you too suffer with migraines you may find this helpful Migraine Not Always Sunshine And Roses.

 My therapy, comfort and pleasure is to bake and cook.
 Yet baking a cake, from scratch today was beyond me.
 So instead I used my trustworthy packet mix to create this Dreamy Chocolate Fudge Cake.

 Yes, you may thinks I’m nuts, wanting to bake after spending the weekend in pain, in bed, with the curtains closed.
 For me though, being in the kitchen is freeing.
 Since my creativity is allowed to run wild.
 And for the record I had absolutely no idea if I could pull off the icing, yet that’s part of the thrill.
 If it hadn’t of worked I’d have switched to plan B.

 Ooh this cake is good.